Nobel Prize medal: Design

 Each medal has a portrait of Alfred Nobel in left profile on the obverse.
 The medals for Chemistry, Literature, Physics, and Physiology or Medicine have identical obverses, showing the image of Nobel and the years of his birth and death.
 Nobel's portrait also appears on the obverse of the Peace Prize medal and the Economics Prize medal, but with a slightly different portrait.
 The names of the chemistry, medicine, literature and physics prize recipients are engraved on the reverse of the medal on a small plate.
 The names of the peace and economic prize recipients are engraved on the edges of their medals.
 The Chemistry, Literature, Physics, and Physiology or Medicine medals were designed by Erik Lindberg.
 The Peace prize medal was designed by Gustav Vigeland, and the Economics prize medal by Gunvor Svensson-Lundqvist.

 The inaugural Nobel laureates of 1901 received a 'temporary' medal that was struck in a lesser metal than gold.
 The first medals were eventually struck in September 1902.
 The delay was due to the designs needing to be approved by each respective awarding institution.
 The medals were designed by the sculptor Erik Lindberg.

 Between 1902 and 2010 the Nobel Prize medals were struck by the Myntverket, the Swedish royal mint, located in Eskilstuna.
-In 2011 the medals were made by the Det Norske Myntverket in Kongsberg.
+In 2011 the medals were made by Det Norske Myntverket in Kongsberg.
 The medals have been made by Svenska Medalj in Eskilstuna since 2012 with the exception of the peace prize medal which is made by the Det Norske Myntverket.